SCRT-HQ/VaporShell/docs/glossary/New-VSDMSReplicationInstance.md

 ### -PreferredMaintenanceWindow
 The weekly time range during which system maintenance can occur, in Universal Coordinated Time UTC.
 Format: ddd:hh24:mi-ddd:hh24:mi
-Default: A 30-minute window selected at random from an 8-hour block of time per region, occurring on a random day of the week.
+Default: A 30-minute window selected at random from an 8-hour block of time per AWS Region, occurring on a random day of the week.
 Valid Days: Mon, Tue, Wed, Thu, Fri, Sat, Sun
 Constraints: Minimum 30-minute window.